Friday, November 10, 2017

 North facade; view from Field Museum rooftop - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.

-The Administration Building was demolished in 2001 and the agency took up residence, as renters, at 541 N. Fairbanks, Chicago, Illinois.
+The Administration Building was demolished in 2001, and the agency took up residence as renters at 541 N. Fairbanks, Chicago, Illinois.

-North facade detail, view to south - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.
+North facade detail, view to the south - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.

-South facade; view to northwest from east bleachers - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.
+South facade; view northwest from east bleachers - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.

 Dining room, basement view to east - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.

-"Secret Garden" exterior dining court view to northeast - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.
+"Secret Garden" exterior dining court view to the northeast - Chicago Park District Administration Building, 425 East McFetridge Drive, Chicago, Illinois.

 Compiled by Dr. Neil Gale, Ph.D.